 Mac mini vs MacBook Air: performance

-Comparing the performance of the Mac mini and the MacBook Air is an interesting game because they both use exactly the same chip: The Apple M1.
-This is an incredibly impressive chip, one that can keep up with much more expensive rivals.
-Get either of these computers and you’ll be happy.
+Comparing the performance of the Mac mini and the MacBook Air is an interesting game because they both use exactly the same chip: The Apple M1 and M2.
+These are impressive chips, ones that can keep up with much more expensive rivals, as we detail below in our benchmark breakdown.

 Impressively, the MacBook Air manages this while being completely fanless and thus totally silent.
 But that’s not to say the Mac mini is a noisy machine – it’s still barely audible.
 In other words, neither device is going to distract you during your work.